bacalhau-project/bacalhau/docs/examples/workload-onboarding/Reading-From-Multiple-S3-Buckets/index.md

 ## Introduction

 Bacalhau, a powerful and versatile data processing platform, has recently integrated Amazon Web Services (AWS) S3, allowing users to seamlessly access and process data stored in S3 buckets within their Bacalhau jobs.
 This integration not only simplifies data input, output, and processing operations but also streamlines the overall workflow by enabling users to store and manage their data effectively in S3 buckets.
-With bacalhau you can process several Large s3 buckets in parallel .
+With Bacalhau, you can process several Large s3 buckets in parallel.
 In this example, we will walk you through the process of reading data from multiple S3 buckets, converting TIFF images to JPEG format.

 ### Advantages of Converting TIFF to JPEG